inomera/telco-commons-kafka/README.md

 Please change the version wisely.

+### Important Notes

+- Support from JDK17 and JDK17+
+- Support Spring Boot 3.X.X version

+- Use 2.X.X version of kafka-kryo library if you are use JDK17 and above version and Spring Boot 3.X.X
+- Use 2.X.X version of kafka-protobuf library if you are use JDK17 and above version and Spring Boot 3.X.X
+- Use 2.X.X version of kafka-smile library if you are use JDK17 and above version and Spring Boot 3.X.X
+- Use 3.X.X version of spring-kafka library if you are use JDK17 and above version and Spring Boot 3.X.X

 # How to Use Kafka

 Autowire `KafkaConsumerBuilder` wherever you want to build a new kafka consumer.